sunnyvalechha/Devops-Prep/README.md

 - All of these thing can be looked in Cloud Trail.

 6. Lambda function faild randomly, with no error logs.
 How will you fix?
-- Lambda function usually performs a HTTP request or interact with other Aws services like S3 or RDS.
+- Lambda function usually performs a HTTP request to interact with other Aws services like S3 or RDS.
-- We will definetely find an error in logs we have to look for it.
+- We will definetely find an error in logs but we have to look for it.
-- To understand the complete journey of the request we will enable tracing for this function and this can be enabled Aws X-ray service.
+- To understand the complete journey of the request we will enable tracing for this function and this can be enabled by Aws X-ray service.
-- Then through Aws x-ray service we'll try to understand if there is any call latency with any service like S3 or Rds.
+- Then through x-ray service we'll try to understand if there is any call latency with any service like S3 or Rds.
 - As an immediate fix, we can increase the number of retries so it will try once or twice to run or just run the request in loop within the lambda function.
 - We can increase the timeout of lambda function, if it is genuinely failing with timeout.
-- Still if its failing after increase the timeout we will re-create the lamba may choose some other programming language.
+- Still if its failing after increase the timeout we will re-create the lamba or may be choose some other programming language.

 7. What will you do when Aws RDS storage is full?
 - List of steps to take to solve the problem in long term:
 - We assume that users are already blocked and unable to login due to storage is full.
-- Go to RDS and try to take snapshot just to be secure.
+- We will go to RDS and try to take snapshot just to be secure.
 - We will create a larger storage this time, bit larger than the previous one
 - We will try to enable auto-scaling.
 This will temporary un-block the users.
 - As a long term solution: We will go to RDS and look for database being used, tables and objects that is consuming large storage in the Rds storage.